dleehr/mspacman-py/NOTES.md

  But now what I'm thinking about is how to animate the 4 blinking dots.
 I could either replace the tile with a different one with the same score, or I could cycle the palette color for that.
 I bet that back in the day they cycled the palette color.

  Another thought - storing score characters.
 I didn't do these in the SNES version yet.
 But they'll definitely be loaded as tile maps.
 Maybe this just goes as more stuff in `walls.chr`.

+## 2023-01-17

+Curious if there was any info on how the ghosts move, and yes -- yes there is.
+A couple interesting things break my assumptions, via [The Pac-Man Dossier](https://pacman.holenet.info).

+1. Movement around corners doesn't work the way I thought.
+Rounding a corner will actually cut a few diagonal pixels if you change direction early: [Chapter 2: Cornering](https://pacman.holenet.info/#CH2_Cornering).
+2. Tapping the direction way in advance isn't enough to change it.
+Looks like it only starts to register maybe as you approach the tile.
+Maybe it's up to 4 pixels away - so half a tile - tested in MAME.
+3. Speed varies and pac-man slows down when eating a dot: [Chapter 2: Speed](https://pacman.holenet.info/#CH2_Speed).
+I thought the dots slowed you down but haven't implemented that.
+Need to check these against MAME, not sure it's the same on Ms. Pac-Man as described for Pac-Man.